-Purpose: To guide the Chittenden County Homeless Alliance, Application Ranking Committee and Collaborative Applicant in the activities required to perform ranking of Continuum of Care (CoC) grant applications for the annual HUD Continuum of Care-Homeless Assistance Notice of Funding Availability (NOFA).
+Purpose: To guide the Chittenden County Homeless Alliance (CCHA), Application Ranking Committee and Collaborative Applicant (CA) in the activities required to perform ranking of Continuum of Care (CoC) grant applications for the annual HUD Continuum of Care-Homeless Assistance Notice of Funding Availability (NOFA).

 Policy: This policy was developed to ensure that the scoring and ranking of CoC grant application requests are conducted in a fair, transparent, & unbiased manner.
 The Chittenden County Homeless Alliance Steering Committee (Executive Body of the CoC) reviewed, edited and approved this policy and accompanying rating tool on December 30, 2013 with a majority vote.
 This process has been amended for the 2015 NOFA cycle.
 This process was further amended for the 2016 NOFA cycle.
 This process was amended and voted on for the 2017 NOFA on July 6, 2017.
 This process was amended and voted on for the 2018 NOFA on July 5, 2018.
+This process was amended and voted on for the 2019 NOFA on July 11, 2019.
+This policy was amended and voted on for the 2021 NOFA on July 1st 2021.
+This policy was amended for the 2022 NOFA in June and August 2022.
+This policy was amended in June 2023

 Procedures: The approved ranking measures and data sources used to evaluate all CoC grant application requests will be provided to all applicants before the Application Ranking Committee meets to review and rank their projects.
-The Collaborative Applicant, assisted by ICA will collect all specified data for each CoC project application and provide the application to the Application Ranking Committee to conduct the review.
+The Collaborative Applicant, assisted by the Institute for Community Alliances (ICA) will collect all specified data for each CoC project application and provide the application to the Application Ranking Committee to conduct the review.
 The Collaborative Applicant will be present at the meeting of the CoC Application Ranking Committee to provide technical assistance as needed.
 After the preliminary ranking determination and recommended selective cuts (if applicable) of the Application Ranking Committee is complete, the Collaborative Applicant will send an individual summary and project rank number to each project applicant and release the rankings to the Continuum.
 The project priority list and funding will be submitted to the Steering Committee and voted on in during the NOFA period.
 Each project applicant may appeal the ranking determination of their individual project by submitting a written appeal to the Chittenden County Homeless Alliance Steering Committee co-chairs and making a presentation at the next available Steering Committee meeting.
 Upon completion of the appeal review, the Chittenden County Homeless Alliance Steering Committee will make a final determination.
-The Collaborative Applicant will send the final CoC project ranking list to the CoC, and all individual project applicants, to be posted on the designated website to ensure transparency and compliance with the 2018 CoC NOFA no later than 15 days before the date the application is due.
+The Collaborative Applicant will send the final CoC project ranking list to the CoC, and all individual project applicants, to be posted on the designated website to ensure transparency and compliance with the CoC NOFA no later than 15 days before the date the application is due.
 The entire Consolidated Application will be posted online for review and comments.
-The Steering Committee will designate the Executive Committee to have the final vote on the submittal of the Application.
+The Steering Committee will designate the Executive Committee to have the final vote on the submittal of the Application, or hold a special meeting.

-Ranking Team: The CoC Application Ranking Committee will be made up of unbiased members familiar with CoC programs and the community's homeless system.
+Ranking Team: The CoC Application Ranking Committee will be made up of unbiased members familiar with CoC programs and the community's system of care for people experiencing or at risk of homelessness.
 Each year the Application Ranking Committee members will provide a statement of confidentiality and no conflict of interest in the regard to any discussions or determinations of specific project applications and/or applicants.
 Members will be recruited yearly and their eligibility verified (no conflicts of interest) by the CoC.